precice/matlab-bindings/README.md

 ## Usage

-The API introduces MATLAB wrapper classes for the `SolverInterface` class and the preCICE constants.
-They are accessible in MATLAB as `precice.SolverInterface` and `precice.Constants`.
+The API introduces a MATLAB wrapper class for the `SolverInterface` class and a namespace for the preCICE constants.
+They are accessible in MATLAB as `precice.SolverInterface` and `precice.constants` respectively.

 The function syntax is mostly identical to the syntax of the C++ API.
 The following things should be noted:
 - C++ `int`s correspond to MATLAB `int32`s.